Planning a visit to Rome’s Colosseum in 2026?

 Are Colosseum VIP experiences worth it?

-VIP-style tours can be worth it if you want smaller groups, smoother logistics, special access, or a more guided Ancient Rome day.
+VIP-style Colosseum tours can be worth it if you want smaller groups, smoother logistics, special access, language support, or a more guided Ancient Rome day.
+They are not necessary for every visitor, so check what is actually included before paying a premium.

 Compare VIP Colosseum experiences.